-- The pension benefit continues to include two components, a minimum income guarantee and an earnings-based benefit.
+- 1. The pension benefit continues to include two components, a minimum income guarantee and an earnings-based benefit.
 At implementation the minimum benefit was maintained at the same level as in the old system.
-Contrary to the former system, where the special supplement was meanstested by 100 percent against the income benefit, the means-testing of the guarantee pension is reduced to 80 percent.
+Contrary to the former system, where the special supplement was means-tested by 100 percent against the income benefit, the means-testing of the guarantee pension is reduced to 80 percent.
 The new indexation rules imply that the guarantee benefit is indexed by wage growth adjusted for growth in life expectancy. - 2.
 Most of the expenditure risk associated with increases in longevity is shifted from tax payers onto each cohort of pensioners through an actuarial mechanism.
 The new system converts the implicit pension wealth of accumulated entitlements into an annuity over the average expected remaining lifetime.
 An increase in the expected number of retirement years reduces the annual benefit such that the present value of total pension benefits is nearly invariant to changes in current remaining life expectancy and retirement age.
-This is one implementation of what Lindbeck (2006) identifies as an "automatic rule mimicking the functioning of actuarially fair private income insurance systems".6 - 3.
+This is an implementation of what Lindbeck (2006) identifies as an "automatic rule mimicking the functioning of actuarially fair private income insurance systems". - 3.
 In the private sector the statutory retirement age and former early retirement arrangements were phased out and replaced with a flexible retirement age from the age of 62 years, available to everyone who has accumulated enough entitlements to achieve a greater pension than the minimum pension.
+The life expectancy adjustment mechanism described in point 2 intends to stimulate labour supply by increasing the individual cost of early retirement.
+If life expectancy increases by one year, an additional eight months of labour market participation will be needed to maintain the annual benefit. - 4.
+Labour supply is also stimulated by a stronger dependency between earnings and old-age pension benefits.
+Both the limits of 40 years to obtain maximum benefits and the "20 best years count rule" are abolished.
+The annual accumulation of entitlements is basically 18.1 percent of labour incomes below a threshold of approximately 115 percent of average labour incomes.

-6 However, special rules imply deviations from an exact actuarial adjustment.
+&lt;sup>6 However, special rules imply deviations from an exact actuarial adjustment.
 For instance, the annual benefits and pension premium are independent of gender and other observable characteristics correlated with life expectancy.
 See Stølen (2007) for details.